serpius-project/python-sdk-wedx/README.md

 ## Configuration

 1. Create a `.env` file in the root directory of the project.
-2. Add your Ethereum address and private key to the `.env` file:
+2. Add your Ethereum address, private key, and RPC urls to the `.env` file:
    ```
    USER_ADDRESS=your_ethereum_address
    USER_PRIVATE_KEY=your_private_key

+   RPC_BASE = ""
+   RPC_ARBITRUM = ""
    ```

 If you don't have an Ethereum wallet, you can use the provided `createUser.py` script in the `examples` folder to create one: